academic/awesome-datascience/README.md

 ## Toolboxes - Environment
+ * [Datalab from Google](https://cloud.google.com/datalab/overview) easily explore, visualize, analyze, and transform data using familiar languages, such as Python and SQL, interactively.
  * [Hortonworks Sandbox](http://hortonworks.com/products/hortonworks-sandbox/) is a personal, portable Hadoop environment that comes with a dozen interactive Hadoop tutorials.
  * [R](http://www.r-project.org/) is a free software environment for statistical computing and graphics.
  * [RStudio](https://www.rstudio.com) IDE – powerful user interface for R. It’s free and open source, works onWindows, Mac, and Linux.